By Christie Vanover | Published April 22, 2014 | Last Updated December 28, 2022

 The concept is simple: flatten each pre-cooked biscuit and wrap it around a fresh mozzarella cheese ball.
 Pop it in a mini muffin pan and bake.

-Each of these bites is covered in crunchy baked on cheese.
+Each of these cheesy garlic bites is covered in crunchy baked on cheese.
 The dough is soft and fluffy, and inside is a volcano of melted mozzarella.
 I used fresh mozzarella ciliegine (which just means cherry size balls).
 If you can’t find them, just buy a block of mozz and cut it into cherry size cubes.

 As for the biscuits, you want to use the in expensive non-flaky kind.
 They usually come in a 4-pack.
 The final touch that makes these so scrumdiddlyumptious is the garlic butter white wine sauce that bakes into each bite.
-Enjoy!

-- 2 cans buttermilk biscuits (not the flaky kind)
+- 2 cans buttermilk biscuits not the flaky kind

-- 20 balls mozzarella fresca ciliegine (cherry size) or mozzarella cut into cubes
+- 20 balls mozzarella fresca ciliegine cherry size or mozzarella cut into cubes

-- 3 tablespoons olive oil
+- 3 tablespoon olive oil

-- 6 cloves garlic, minced
+- 6 cloves garlic minced

 - pinch crushed red pepper flakes

-- 2 tablespoons butter
+- 2 tablespoon butter

 - ¼ cup white wine

-- ¼ tsp. salt
+- ¼ teaspoon salt

-- 1 cup shredded mozzarella cheese
+- 1 cup mozzarella cheese shredded

-- ½ cup shredded parmesan cheese
+- ½ cup parmesan cheese shredded

 - salt and basil to taste